 Corporations and LLCs can be a wide range of enterprises ranging from industrial operations, to retail businesses, to professional practices like accounting, medicine, and law.
 While both corporations and LLCs provide limited liability to their owners, they still have many differences.

-A corporation is essential a legal “person” It can participate in many of the same legal transactions as an actual person could, like getting a loan, buying and selling property, and getting sued and suing.
+A corporation is essentially a legal “person” It can participate in many of the same legal transactions as an actual person could, like getting a loan, buying and selling property, and getting sued and suing.
 One or more shareholders typically own a corporation.
 These shareholders can be individuals, groups, or other corporations or LLCs.
 Corporations are run by a Board of Directors who are elected by the shareholders.

 A limited liability company is also a legal “person”.
 However it differs from a corporation because members who have member interest in the LLC govern it.
 Profits and losses are passed through to the members depending on their membership share.